Still Working For Allah

 So, you speak where speech will be the best.
 You hold your peace and stay quiet where to do that will be the best.
 And you act where action will be the best.
 You do what commonsense would suggest you should do.

-In addition to this, working for Allah means reading the Qur’an and working hard to understand it; it is studying the Sunnah and the Hadith and working hard to fit your life into their mould; and it is working hard to seek knowledge however and from wherever you can.
+In addition to this, working for Allah means reading the Qur’an and working hard to understand it; it is studying the Sunnah and the Hadith and working hard to fit your life into their mold; and it is working hard to seek knowledge however and from wherever you can.

 It is fighting poverty, disease, hunger, ignorance, injustice, tyranny, corruption and cruelty no matter what their source and no matter what their target.
 And it is fighting for equality, dignity, liberty, fairness, compassion, respect, due process and social justice for all human beings and for all of Allah’s creation.

-Working for Allah, thus, is patching a pothole in front of a neighbour’s house.
+Working for Allah, thus, is patching a pothole in front of a neighbor’s house.
 It is removing a nail or a rock from the road so it will not cause a problem to anyone.
 It is helping an elderly person to carry the groceries to the car or to the house and helping that person to cross the street.
-And it is keeping the neighbourhood and the city or the village or the town and the society clean and safe – for all.
+And it is keeping the neighborhood and the city or the village or the town and the society clean and safe – for all.

 At the lowest end of the scale, working for Allah is greeting people with a warm smile and treating them with respect, kindness and compassion.
 At the highest level, it is being prepared to sacrifice one’s own life in the pursuit of a better, nobler, safer, more dignified and more blessed life for others – both in this world and in the next world.